 Brexit will affect countless industries, but perhaps none more so than ecommerce.
 Previously, the UK’s member status in the EU ensured the free movement of goods between the UK and the rest of Europe.
 Unfortunately for ecommerce sellers in the UK and the EU, this is all about to change.
 Not only will there be the introduction of tariffs, there will also be the need in some cases for the selling company to register for VAT in the countries that they sell to.
 Read on to find out how your company will be affected, and what you need to do to prepare for Brexit, regardless of the outcome.

-Who Accounts For And Pays The VAT?
+Who Accounts For And Pays The VAT After Brexit?

 Essentially, the answer to this question depends on who and where you are selling a product to.
 In the case of B2B distance sales, then the customer is usually responsible for paying the VAT on import.
 However, in the case of B2C, you would be expected to pay VAT in the place of sale.

-You have two choices here though.
+As an ecommerce seller, you have two choices here though.
 You can opt to pay the import VAT and customs duty yourself (usually you would increase the price of your product to reflect this), or, whilst it is not common you do have the option to shift the burden on to the consumer, who would only be shown the price of delivery and then they would have to pay VAT to the courier.

 Bear in mind that these rules are extremely complex so please feel free to contact as us here at J&P accountant so we can advise you directly on your specific situation.

 The short answer is yes.
-Previously, there was a distance selling threshold for each EU member state and so you only had to worry about this as a UK seller if you exceeded a certain amount.
+Previously, there was a distance selling threshold for each EU member state and so you only had to worry about this as a UK ecommerce seller if you exceeded a certain amount.
 This threshold will no longer apply once for UK sellers from the 1st of January 2021.

 In a lot of states you will also need to appoint a fiscal representative (19 out of the 27).
 This is essentially an agent or accountant in the state who will be responsible for handling your VAT payments.
 It is thus vital you check the rules and regulations for each state you will be supplying to.